thanhlmm/thanhlmm/README.md

 - I enjoy learning new stuff and making notes 📄.
 - I like to travel and I like to have new opportunities 🛫.
 - I built [Refi App](https://refiapp.io/) - A GUI tool to make interacting with Firestore less painful
+- I build ]Next-lazy-hydrate](https://github.com/thanhlmm/next-lazy-hydrate) - Optimize nextjs performance by lazy load and hydrate under the fold

-Check out my blog at https://thanhle.blog/
+Check out my blog at https://thanhle.blog/ - I write new post weekly

 ## 📧 Contact me